Who will win the Ballon d’Or? Dembele the favourite with 2025 winner announced tonight…

 1) Ousmane Dembele (PSG)

-We were waiting for the bookies to notice that nobody has scored more goals than Dembele in 2025 and could do what Neymar, Lionel Messi and Kylian Mbappe failed to do: Win the Champions League with PSG.
+Two footballers have scored more goals than Dembele in 2025 and he has done what Neymar, Lionel Messi and Kylian Mbappe failed to do: Win the Champions League with PSG.